 *Have some new food ideas/recipes or new restaurants/events you would like to share?
-Let’s interact, email me on Abigail.Mbuzi@gmail.com and let’s talk all things food.
+Let’s interact, email me on Abigail.Mbuzi@gmail.com and let’s talk about all things food.

 About the author: Abigail Mbuzi is a foodie.
 Founder and Motivator.
-She runs African Sunsets Events, marketing, and promotions and is Creator and Executive Producer of the Mastercook Tv shows, Editor in Chief of the Mastercook recipe magazine and teaches cooking classes for kids and adults at the Mastercook academy in Lusaka, Zambia.
+She runs African Sunsets Events, marketing, and promotions and is Creator and Executive Producer of the Mastercook Tv shows, Editor in Chief of the Mastercook recipe magazine and teaches cooking classes for kids and adults at the Mastercook Academy in Lusaka, Zambia.